James-HoneyBadger/reversi-deluxe/docs/USER_GUIDE.md

 - Recommended: Python 3.11+

 **Q: Will this work on my operating system?**
 A: Yes!
-HB_Reversi works on:
+Iago Deluxe works on:
 - ✅ Linux (all major distributions)
 - ✅ macOS (10.14+)
 - ✅ Windows (10, 11)